 Compacted earth access roads throughout the Solar Facility would provide access to each module and inverter block for maintenance and repairs.
-The placement of these internal facility access roads would be contained within the Solar Facility site along the periphery of arrays.
+The placement of these internal facility access roads will be provided in the Final EA.

 2.2.2 Construction